Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### ⌛📏 `EIFS`: Extended IFS

-- Duration in NON-OFDM needs a formula, for OFDM this equates to 160μs by default.
+- Duration for EIFS needs a formula, for OFDM this equates to 160μs by default.
 - Used in legacy DCF networks when a station is retransmitting (no ACK received) a frame that was previously corrupted due to collision or interference.
 - The EIFS time is long enough to make sure the frame is realle lost and also gives chance to other sender to complete their backoff if it is in progress.
 - EIFS is not used with A-MPDUs because the use of Block-ACK (Block-ACK already indicates about received and not received frames to the sender)